Bartapapa/legend/docs/pages/base-rules.md

 You start with Travel rations, Torches and a Light melee weapon of your choice.

-Choose or roll a <b>[Background](https://bartapapa.github.io/legend/backgrounds)</b>, which gives you 2 starting items as well as a starting skill.
+Choose or roll a <b>[Failed career](https://bartapapa.github.io/legend/failed-careers)</b>, which gives you 2 starting items as well as a starting skill.

 Choose or roll a <b>[Gift](https://bartapapa.github.io/legend/gifts)</b>, which gives your character a unique ability.